miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed an all clans moving sewer map and a plaguebearer sewers lock.
 Fixed parking garage gang war problem and Ming as Nines size issue.
 Made Regent's quest fail if you betray him and added Blood Hunt line.
-Moved dumpster to map hole and fixed floating rails and hub windows.
+Hid map hole and fixed rails, windows and two theatre door signs.
 Fixed condition for telling Damsel that you killed a werewolf too.
 Corrected Nosferatu NPC stats, shopping cart physics, and the moon.
-Fixed possible problem if people kill Igor without talking to him.
+Fixed possible problem if player kills Igor without talking to him.
 Made Igor attack the player if his friends are killed or attacked.
 Fixed LaCroix particles and hid floating Masquerade cutscene NPCs.
 Restored plaguebearer quest log, Regent line and cool Nines gesture.
 Fixed suitcase exchange at the parking garage and added one poster.
 Made abandoned warehouse bum and crackhouse girl leave after a time.
-Fixed two theatre door signs and discipline removal in crackhouse.
+Added a knive to Bishop Vick and discipline removal at crackhouse.
 Restored Gangrels to Masquerade cutscene and added theatre email.
 Made every armed NPC in downtown fight back when you attack them.
-Gave a knive to Bishop Vick as secondary weapon for close fights.

 Confession:
 +Restored laptop, turnstile, gestures, three cage dancers and a DJ.